School: School of Human Ecology

 Important Dates to Remember:

-Last Date for Receipt of Completed Form by email: 20th November, 2016
+Last Date for Receipt of Completed Form by email : October 6, 2017

-The main aim of this Short-Term Programme in School Counselling will be to support counsellors working in schools through the provision of supervised field work or “supervision of the practice”.
-More importantly, an agentic perspective, which will include a humanistic perspective and interventions that are child and family-based in a systemic perspective that have been the underlying base of the Course will inform this Course as well.
+Rationale: Masters' in Applied Psychology, with Specialisation in Counselling Psychology that provide in-depth inputs to work in school settings are few in number in India.
+Some school-based counselling and guidance courses at the Post-Masters' level exist and provide for the basic inputs in counselling and guidance.
+The main aim of this Short-Term Programme will be to support counsellors working in schools or candidates who have completed a Master’s in Psychology and would want practice inputs through the provision of supervised field work or “supervision of the practice”.
+More importantly, an agentic perspective, which will include a humanistic perspective and interventions that are child and family-based in a systemic perspective that have been the underlying base of the Master’s Programme will inform this Course as well.

 Objectives of the Course:

-Participants need to send their applications by email on or before 10th of November, 2016.
-The applications will be screened and suitable candidates will be called for a brief interview.
-Selected candidates will be informed by email.
-Once selected, participants need to fulfil all the requirements of course completion (including attendance for lectures, field work, supervision and course evaluation) in order to get the final certificate of completion.
+Course requirements: Once selected, participants need to fulfill all the requirements of course completion (including attendance for lectures – 75%, field work/practice 100%, supervision and course evaluation) in order to get the final certificate of completion.
 All matters related to the selection will be at the sole discretion of School of Human Ecology.

 Distribution of Credit Hours:

-Examinations and/or assignments (preparation of modules for intervention), case conceptualistion and presentations), field practice assessment (utilisation of supervision inputs, concurrent field practice reports and practice skills).
+Assessments: As per the Elective course – Examinations and/or assignments (e.g., preparation of modules for intervention, review of literature to look at modules and evidence-based interventions, etc) and presentations) 4 in number, and field practice assessment (utilisation of supervision inputs, concurrent field practice reports and practice skills).

 The site works best on Firefox 30+ Google Chrome 45+ iOS Safari 8+ Internet Explorer 10+ Android 4.2+ Browser / Chrome Browser